-When You Should Consider Engaging Freelance Editorial Services
+When to Consider Freelance Editorial Services

-- If you have decided to self-publish a book (especially if you are writing a book to market your business or for some other professional platform), you’ll want to ensure your book is just as well edited as if you’d had it published by a traditional publisher.
+- If you have decided to self-publish a book (especially if you are writing a book to market your business or for some other professional platform), you’ll want to ensure your book is just as well-edited as if you’d had it published by a traditional publisher.

 Many self-publishing services offer editorial options for additional fees.
 But if you have connections to editorial freelancers (or know people who do), or if you don't mind doing the research, you might save money or have more quality control if you hire editorial freelancers yourself.

-How Much Can You Expect to Pay for Freelance Editorial Services?
+What to Pay for Freelance Editorial Services

 Ghostwriting costs vary widely, depending on the reputation and relevant writing experience of the ghostwriter and what the parameters of the deal are.
 That said, the cost of ghostwriting a book can range from a few cents a word to $2 a word—some ghostwriters command well into the five-figures and beyond.

-As successful ghostwriting is a collaborative and highly subjective experience, it is best to deal with a reputable ghostwriting agency or a literary service who can provide you with a solid contract and give you guidelines of what to expect.
+Successful ghostwriting is a collaborative and highly subjective experience, it is best to deal with a reputable ghostwriting agency or a literary service who can provide you with a solid contract and give you guidelines of what to expect.